netmanchris/pyawair/README.rst

 0.0.1  Initial Posting to Pypi.
 Basic functionality and scaffolding.
 Lots of work to do.
 0.0.2-6 Adding functions, tests,
-0.0.7 - First release with class objects - caching provided by @danielsjf
+0.0.7 - First release with class objects - caching provided by @danielsjf 0.0.8 - Refactoring and modification of class objects to optimize API usage